shun-li-casia/robotics_sdk_tda4vm/ros1/drivers/zed_capture/README.md

     $ roslaunch zed_capture recordbag_split.launch
     ```

-5. (Optional to check the ROS topics) On 3rd terminal,
+4. (Optional: to check the ROS topics) On 3rd terminal, run the following commands:
     ```
-    $ rostopic list
     $ rqt_image_view /camera/left/image_raw
     ```

 By default, ROS bag files are stored under `${HOME}/.ros` folder.

-**Note**: It is not recommended combining the `zed_capture` node and ROSBAG capture into a single launch file, since it takes some several seconds for the ZED camera to settle down its ISP tuning after the ZED camera node is started.
+**Note**: It is not recommended to combine the `zed_capture` node and ROSBAG capture into a single launch file, as it takes several seconds for the ZED camera to settle down its ISP tuning after the ZED camera node is started.